 This report describes spinocerebellar ataxia 2 (SCA2 or SCA2/ALS13), which is a subtype of spinocerebellar ataxia; SCA2 is inherited as an autosomal dominant.
 The human gene implicated in this disease is ATXN2.
 SCA2 is one of a number spinocerebellar ataxias caused by expansion of CAG repeats within the coding region of the causative gene, resulting in an expanded run of glutamine (Q) residues in the encoded protein.
 Expanded (CAG)n repeats in ATXN2 are also associated with a susceptibility to amyotrophic lateral sclerosis 13 (OMIM:183090), and with a susceptibility to late-onset Parkinson disease (OMIM:168600); ALS13 is now treated as a form of SCA2 by OMIM.
-There is one high-scoring fly ortholog, Atx2, for which RNAi targeting constructs, alleles caused by insertional mutagenesis, and classical amorphic alleles have been generated.
+There is one high-scoring fly ortholog, Atx2, for which multiple genetic reagents have been generated including classical amorphic alleles, overexpression and RNAi targeting constructs, and alleles caused by insertional mutagenesis.
 Dmel\Atx2 is orthologous to a second human gene, ATXN2L.

 Multiple UAS constructs of the human Hsap\ATXN2 gene have been introduced into flies, including ATXN2 genes with expanded (CAG)n repeats, and genes containing deletions of protein domains.
 Assaying eye phenotypes, expression of the Hsap\ATXN2 gene with the pathogenic polyQ expansion enhances phenotypes observed for a model of ALS10 (FBhh0000017).

 Animals homozygous for loss-of-function alleles of Dmel\Atx2 die, usually during the larval stage; germline clones result in female sterility; somatic clones result in visible phenotypes and tissue loss.
 RNAi experiments implicate Atx2 in maintenance of circadian rhythms.
+Experiments using Atx2 constructs in which the polyQ or other intrinsically disordered regions have been deleted suggest that these regions are dispensable for the essential functions of the Atx2 protein, but are necessary for long-term memory formation/consolidation; they appear to support RNP-granule assembly in neurons.
 Physical and genetic interactions have been described for Dmel\Atx2; see below and in the gene report for Atx2.

 Extensive studies have also been done with polyglutamine-only models in flies; see the disease report for polyglutamine diseases, polyQ models (FBhh0000001).